UlisesAlexanderAM/UlisesAlexanderAM/README.md

   <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=+JetBrains+Mono+&pause=1000&color=D2183B&center=true&width=440&height=45&lines=Software+Engineer;Python+developer;Doom+Emacs;Arch+user;Haskeller" alt="Typing SVG" /></a>
 </div>

 I'm a software engineer from Mexico, I've been coding in Python for around 3 years, mostly in personal and college projects.
 I've been writing some functions in the fish shell to ease the management of my OS.
 I was working on a Reading Management System, but for the moment, I'm building an application, on Python, to help in my job-hunting process.
-Recently, I create a blog.
+Recently, I created a blog.

 <!-- Social badges section -->
 <!-- Badges with custom icons - https://github.com/DenverCoder1/custom-icon-badges -->